dmo2118/EICARTest/README.md

 EICAR Anti-Malware Testfile
 ===========================

 Let's see if GitHub has any antivirus software!
+(Signs point to 'no'.)

 `eicar.com` is a small DOS program to test anti-virus software.
 It is not dangerous, but antivirus/antimalware software should detect it as a virus, and